 - A sensitive gag reflex, sensitive gums, or sensitive teeth

-Anesthesia and sedation dentistry is also an option for individuals who require several procedures in one treatment, or those who require a significantly longer treatment.
-If you live near Greensboro, NC area and you’re interested in getting general anesthesia or being sedated for your next dental appointment, contact our Greensboro dentist office today!
+Anesthesia and sedation dentistry is a great option for individuals who require several procedures in one treatment, or those who require a significantly longer treatment.
+If you live near Greensboro, NC area and you’re interested in getting general anesthesia or moderate sedation for your next dental appointment, contact our Greensboro dentist office today!

 If dental anesthesia or sedation sounds like the right choice for you, you have plenty of safe options available at Friendly Dentistry.
 Our Greensboro dentists have helped hundreds of people achieve a healthy and beautiful smile, while also guiding them through a calm and comfortable sedation process.
 If you suffer from dental fear and anxiety, partner with Friendly Dentistry.